forthy/rapture-json/README.md

 json.fruits(1).color
 ```

-Remember, this is just creating a pointed to the `"yellow"` value; it's not been accessed yet.
+Remember, this is just creating a pointer into the `"yellow"` value; it's not
-To extract a value from a `Json` value, the `as` method is used. `as` takes a single type
+been accessed yet.
+To extract a value from a `Json` value, the `as` method is
-parameter, and is the single point at which a JSON type-mismatch or missing-value exception can
+used. `as` takes a single type parameter, and is the single point at which a
-occur.
+JSON type-mismatch or missing-value exception can occur.

 ```scala
 json.fruits(1).color.as[String]
 ```

-Rapture JSON uses Rapture Core's return-type strategies on the `as` method, thus allowing the
+Rapture JSON uses Rapture Core's modes on the `as` method, thus allowing failure cases to be handled using the preferred strategy, for example by throwing an exception or returning a `Try`.

 Note that calling `toString`, as happens automatically after every evaluation in the Scala REPL,
 *will* cause the AST to be accessed, but any errors will be suppressed, and the `toString`
-method will return `undefined`.
+method will return the string `"undefined"`.

 ### Pattern matching on JSON